ben519/mltools/README.md

 4: SkinColor 0.4102564 0.5384615 0.4102564 0.0000000

 # (Cat1, Cat3) = (Cat3, Cat1) = 0 => Cat1 and Cat3 perfectly correspond to each other
-# (Cat1, Cat2) = 0.36 and (Cat2, Cat1) = 0 => Cat1-Cat2 exhibit a parent-child relationship.
-You can guess Cat1 by knowing Cat2, but not vice-versa.
+# (Cat1, Cat2) > 0 and (Cat2, Cat1) = 0 => Cat1-Cat2 exhibit a parent-child relationship.
+# You can guess Cat1 by knowing Cat2, but not vice-versa.

 #--------------------------------------------------
-## Check relationship between numeric field and target variable
+## Check relationship between IQScore and IsAlien by binning IQScore into groups

 bin_data(train, col="IQScore", bins=seq(0, 300, by=100))
          Bin LB.closed RB.open N IQScore.mean IsAlien.mean